sheng-fu/SPINN_type/README.md

 ## Contributing

 If you're interested in proposing a change or fix to SPINN, please submit a Pull Request.
 In addition, ensure that existing tests pass, and add new tests as you see appropriate.
-To run tests, simply run this command from the root directoy:
+To run tests, simply run this command from the root directory:

     nosetests python/spinn/tests